riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-10-27-Elephants-and-graveyards.markdown

 categories: history music social social-media Twitter Mastodon Bluesky
 ---

 It was the fading years of the last century and indeed millenium.
 Shoes were big, trousers were bigger, and to keep wallets attached to huge trouser pockets, clanking shiny chains were necessary.
-Nihilistic ear-destroying bands were *de rigeur* in my circle until, amid the Motörhead, the Slayer, and the Anthrax, I happened to object to one track by Atari Teenage Riot, not on musical grounds, but because they wanted to [*Destroy 2000 Years of Culture*](https://en.wikipedia.org/wiki/Destroy_2000_Years_of_Culture).
+Nihilistic ear-destroying bands were *de rigeur* in my circle until, amid the Motörhead, the Slayer, and the Anthrax, I happened to object to one track by Atari Teenage Riot: not on musical grounds, but because they wanted to [*Destroy 2000 Years of Culture*](https://en.wikipedia.org/wiki/Destroy_2000_Years_of_Culture).

 ![Destroy 2000 Years of Culture EP cover](/images/Destroy-2000-years.png)

 Being the product of a Classical education, I felt personally challenged by this stated aim — and being surrounded at the time by people who had been comprehensively failed by British attempts at a modern and comprehensive educational establishment, there was nobody able to offer (what I felt to be) a sufficient defence of ATR’s position.

-Since then I have done a bit more reading and thinking, but I still think that this sort of Year Zero take is not likely to lead anywhere good.
+Since then I have done a bit more reading and thinking, but I still maintain that this sort of Year Zero take is not likely to lead anywhere good.
 You may well have principled objections to the way the last couple of millennia went down, but you’re not going to fix the outcomes by ignoring what went before.
-In fact, those twenty centuries show the [very specific sorts of scars]({% post_url 2024-04-14-The-World-A-Family-History-Simon-Sebag-Montefiore %}) that develop when someone tries — and fails — to destroy the facts on the ground.
+In fact, those twenty centuries show the very specific sorts of scars that develop when someone tries — and fails — to destroy the facts on the ground.

 # From the sublime to the ridiculous